Kaizen-Labs-Inc/launcher/README.md

 psql launcher
 CREATE USER app WITH PASSWORD 'ujOs6jXjGXar';
 GRANT ALL PRIVILEGES ON DATABASE launcher TO app;
+ALTER USER app CREATEDB;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO my_user;
 ```

 ## Configuring local settings